-Data/Background Software may be identified after award.
-Such identification shall be submitted to the

-Grants/Agreements Officer as soon as practical, but in no case shall the additional Background Data be included in any data deliverable until the Agreement is bilaterally amended to reflect such addition.
-There is no requirement for Software deliverables under this Agreement.
+Assertions meeting the definition of Background Data/Background Software may be identified after award.
+Such identification shall be submitted to Buyer as soon as practicable, but in no case shall the additional Background Data be included in any data deliverable to the Government until the prime contract Agreement has been amended to reflect such addition.
+There is no requirement for Software deliverables.

-- 2. The following reports are administrative/management documentation and not considered technical data.
-They contain Recipient proprietary information and may be marked "Proprietary": Program Management Plan and Bi-Monthly Business/Financial Status Report. - 3.
+The following reports are administrative/management documentation and not considered technical data.
+They contain Recipient proprietary information and may be marked "Proprietary": Program Management Plan and BiMonthly Business/Financial Status Report.

 The Government shall obtain Unlimited Rights in a version of the Final Report that will not contain any proprietary information.
-An additional version of the Final Report will be delivered with Government Purpose Rights. - 4.
-The following reports/documentation may include background data thereto: Bimonthly Technical Status Report, Test Plans and one of the two Final Reports.
+An additional version of the Final Report will be delivered with Government Purpose Rights.

+- 4. The following reports/documentation may include background data: Bi-monthly Technical Status Report, Test Plans and one of the two Final Reports.
 When Background Data is included and subject to Limited Rights, that Background Data shall be submitted in an appendix to the report/document such that the Government may have Government Purpose Rights in the primary portion of the report/document. - 5.
-To the extent that Government Data is used in the performance of this Agreement, the Government shall retain its preexisting rights in such Data.

-C. Recipient shall include the obligations of the Recipient under this Article, suitably modified to identify the Parties, in all subcontracts or lower-tier agreements, regardless of tier, for experimental, developmental, or research work.

-D. Marking of Data

-1. Pursuant to paragraph B above, technical data delivered under this Agreement with less than unlimited rights shall be marked with one of the following legends as appropriate:
+To the extent that Government Data is used in the performance of this Agreement, the Government shall retain its preexisting rights in such Data. - C. Recipient shall include the obligations of the Recipient under this Article, suitably modified to identify the Parties, in all subcontracts or lower-tier agreements, regardless of tier, for experimental, developmental, or research work. - D. Marking of Data - Pursuant to paragraph B above, technical data delivered under this Agreement with less than Unlimited Rights shall be marked with one of the following legends as appropriate;